Japanese Words to Avoid on Your Business Trip to Japan

-Japanese has three levels of politeness which are essential to Japanese culture.
+Japanese has three levels of politeness that are essential to Japanese culture.
 The way someone addresses you defines your relationship with that person, which is especially important while conducting business relations.
 One of the most complicated verb forms to put into practice is keigo, the ultra-polite or honorific speech form.
 Keigo is basically a whole separate vocabulary list.
-Keigo should be used when an employee speaks to an employer (at least for an interview and the beginning of a job) or the first time two business associates meet.
+Keigo should be used when an employee speaks to an employer (at least for an interview and at the beginning of a job) or the first time two business associates meet.
 If you are unsure about your Japanese level, as a foreigner it would be sufficient to use the normal polite verb conjugation (verbs ending in complete form).
 Try not to use any casual form (shortened verbs) as this is a sign of disrespect in a formal environment.

 Learning Japanese?
 Take our free Japanese level test now!